mangila/pokedex-java/README.md

 # pokedex-java

-Low-level Java implementation that consumes data from PokeApi and serves it over HTTP.
+Low-level Java implementation that consumes data from [https://pokeapi.co/](https://pokeapi.co/), saves it to disk and serves it via HTTP.

 For more information, please see /docs (wip)